This website provides information for general purposes only.Read our full disclaimer

 1. Identity: legal fund name, manager, share class, currency, document date, depositary, auditor and public-record consistency.

-2. Golden Visa relevance: whether the fund can support the ARI fund route, including non-real-estate status, Portuguese-law structure, five-year maturity and 60% Portugal-company requirement.
+2. Golden Visa relevance: whether the fund can support AIMA's ARI fund route, including non-real-estate status, Portuguese-law structure, five-year maturity and 60% Portugal-company requirement.

 3. Investor economics: total fees, NAV, valuation policy, performance basis, lock-up, maturity, redemption windows and exit restrictions.